Urban-A/cinderTask/README.md

 # Changelog
+Tasks 2-6 should now be fully completed including bonuses, task 7 is not.

 ## 2
 Adjusted rendering and collision to work better with rotation, collision is still handled by a click event in the main program asking each shape if the mouse coordinates are colliding with it as I don't know how I would only delete the topmost shape if each shape had it's own click event.